-After the COVID-19 crisis forced organisations to look at workforce well-being and business evolution in a new light, enterprise decision-makers have learnt and applied some invaluable lessons.
+After the COVID-19 crisis forced organisations to look at workforce well-being and business evolution in a new light, enterprise decision-makers have learned and applied some invaluable lessons.
 Three Deloitte transformation leaders – in a sequel to a discussion they began in May 2020 — examine some of the additional actions businesses can take to foster greater well-being in the workplace and during a business transformation.
-Learn how industry leaders have effectively addressed workforce stress, changing human needs and ongoing disruption while positioning their organisations to thrive.
+Learn how industry leaders have effectively addressed workforce stress, changing human needs, and ongoing disruption while positioning their organisations to thrive.

 “Never has it been more important to connect, to galvanise ourselves towards a shared purpose, and harness our nature as social species.”
 Darwin Deano, Principal and Global SAP Offering Leader, Deloitte Consulting LLP, opens the conversation with a rally cry that calls us to look out for each other.
 He also shines a spotlight on the very real potential of burnout, something he calls is a “carbon monoxide of the virtual world.”

 Having recently published a book on the topic of human connections, Jen Fisher, US Chief Well-being Officer, Deloitte Services LP offers that the pandemic has been an accelerant to the loneliness many were feeling prior.
 She notes humans have adopted technology faster than anything in history, yet we struggle to adapt to it.
 We must, she says, be more intentional about relationships we cultivate, particularly in our professional lives, because the upside is significant.
 “Feeling connected, feeling a sense of belonging … makes all the difference in the world and can stave off the loneliness that so many of us are feeling and enhance work productivity, innovation, creativity.”